Novel Coronavirus - Information for Providers, Consumers, and Families

 What is being done to protect patients and staff at the state’s four Regional Mental Health Institutes?

 Before the COVID-19 outbreak reached pandemic status, the Department of Mental Health and Substance Abuse Services instituted new protocols for screening patients, staff, and visitors for symptoms of the disease.
-Additionally, on March 13, 2020, the department suspended all visitation at the RMHIs.
+Additionally, on March 13, 2020, the department suspended all in-person visitation at the RMHIs.
 The department has been holding daily conference calls with RMHI CEOs to communicate the latest developments and respond to issues as they arise.
 We have been working with TEMA to ensure continued supplies of Personal Protective Equipment (PPE), and items are being used in accordance with best practices from CDC.

 I want more information about mental health and substance abuse services during the COVID-19 pandemic.